JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 As with other developments in deep neural network world, this introduced a different view to the problem.
 It made use of two terms:

-* Content Image: the 'structure' or the representation of the content from the first image.
+* Content Image: the 'structure' or the representation of the content of the first image.

-* Style Image: the 'appearance' or style of from the second image.
+* Style Image: the 'appearance' or style of the second image.

 The paper discussed about how to use the above to create a new third image that has content of first and style of second.
 It leveraged the processing of information that travelled across the layers of neural network.
-Or in other words, it took advantage of what a neural network saw in the input image to generate the mixed output image.
+Or in other words, it took advantage of what a neural network saw in the two input images to generate the mixed output image.
 Let's see how and what exactly it achieved.
 But before that, a bit about what neural networks are and what do they _see_ when we give an image as input.

 ### Here we go...